Nolan Arenado Player Props: Cardinals vs. Rockies

 Nolan Arenado At The Plate

-- Among qualifying hitters, he ranks 24th in batting average, while his on-base percentage ranks 77th and he is 18th in slugging.
+- Among the qualified batters in MLB, he ranks 20th in batting average, 73rd in on-base percentage, and 11th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.